Maulorian/-Maulorian.github.io/index.md

 This website holds a record of the projects I've done to improve my knowledge in topics such as Software Development, Game Development, Tasks Automation, Networking and DevOps.
 For each of them, I tried to polish them as much as I could and here is the final results:

-## Project 1 : League of Legends Highlights Creator and Uploader
+## 1. Youtube Bot: League of Legends clip creator and uploader:

 ![](league.png)